embeddedinn/embeddedinn.github.io/_posts/2022-01-15-Docker101_for_embedded_systems_DevOps.md

             run: riscv32-unknown-linux-gnu-gcc -v
 ```

+The execution result shows that the compiler is useable in the Action.

 {% include image.html
 	img="images/posts/dockerDevops/image3.png"
-	width="640"
-	caption="(source: Device tree for dummies)"
+	caption="Github Actions result"
 %}

-Though this file lists the tool version, we can use additional run commands to clone your code, compile it, and run tests.
+Though this file simply lists the tool version, we can use additional run commands to clone your code, compile it, and run tests.